superbirds2008/AD-Capital-Docker/README.md

 There is a docker-compose file provided to start the demo containers, inclusing load generation.
 To run the demo, please add your AppDynamics Controller information to the docker-compose.env file, which is included via docker-compose.

 The project uses a docker volume to store the agent binaries and log/config files.
 You will need to create this externally (`docker volume create --name=appdynamics`) before running the project: there is not need to install agents until you wish to run with monitoring enabled.
 The project will create a separate volume (*adcapitaldocker_project*) where the source code project is mounted and built.
-This volume will be removed when you stop the project (use the *-v* option)
+This volume will be removed when you stop the project (use the *-v* option).
+You will also need to create this externally if you intend to use the machine agent to gather logs for analytics. (`docker volume create --name=project`).

 Run the following commands to start and stop the demo:

 1. `docker-compose up`
 1. `docker-compose down -v`

 To add monitoring using AppDynamics APM Agents, download the desired version of the Java Agent (Sun and JRockit JVM) and give the filename and SHA256 checksum information in *ADCapital-AppDynamics/docker-compose.yml*, then cd to the *ADCapital-AppDynamics* directory and run `docker-compose up --build`.
 This will validate the agent installation, copy the files to the shared volume and configure monitoring for the application containers.
 Add the four digit version string (e.g *4.3.3.6*) in the main project's *docker-compose.env* file and restart the application in the normal way.